 This information is provided as a guide only - it is current up to the date of publication.
 Individuals are encouraged to check the currency of any information that is provided by contacting relevant departments or organisations.

-This resource sheet outlines the role and duties of children's commissioners, and explains the differences between the various offices in each state and territory.
+This resource sheet outlines the role and duties of children's commissioners and guardians, and outlines their functions in each state and territory.